DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
 Conventional Commits Next Version can either operate upon a range of Git commits in the repositories' history or on a commit message provided by standard in.
-To provide a commit message by standard in simple add the flag `--from-stdin` and standard in will be read.
+To provide a commit message by standard in, use a hyphen (`-`) as the final positional argument.
-Otherwise to specify the range of commits you can add either the `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
+Otherwise, to specify the range of commits, provide a commit reference (sha, tag, etc.) as the final positional argument.
 The range of commits starts exclusively from the commit specified till inclusively of `HEAD`.

 Any commits which conform to the Conventional Commits v1.0.0 specification are used to calculate the next Semantic Versioning, based upon the initial semantic version provided via the argument `--from-version <version>`.

-The only required arguments is `--from-version <version>` and any of `--from-stdin`, `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
+The only required arguments are `--from-version <version>` and a final positional argument specifying either the commit reference (sha, tag, etc.) to start the calculation from, or a hyphen (`-`) to read from standard in.

 The next semantic version can be calculated using a variety of calculation modes.
-Currently there are two modes, consecutive and batch mode.
+Currently there are two modes: consecutive and batch mode.

 ### Usage - Consecutive Mode